IBIC/UdallANT/README.md

 DOI:  10.18112/openneuro.ds001907.v2.0.3

 The processing is very simple:

 	bin/subject-processing/00-invokeall.sh (a) converts scanner format to Nifti;
-		(b) skullstrips and defaces anatomical images; and (c) runs afni_proc.py to preprocess data
+		(b) skullstrips and defaces anatomical images; and (c) runs afni_proc.py to preprocess data.

 	bin/subject-processsing/01-organizeBIDS.sh converts from our in-house
-		organization to the Brain Imaging Data Structure format for upload to OpenNeuro
+		organization to the Brain Imaging Data Structure format for upload to OpenNeuro.

-	bin/demo-final.R shows how demographic information was converted from supplied spreadsheets to CSV for upload.
+	bin/demo-final.R shows how demographic information was converted from supplied spreadsheets (not included) to CSV for sharing.

 See Data Note:
 	[pending]